-As is Great Bear Lake (see Lakelubbers), pre-glacial valleys formed the bottom of Great Slave Lake.
+Pre-glacial valleys formed the bottom of Great Slave Lake.
 Its west side is mostly forested wilderness, and the north and east arms join with the barren tundra.
 At a maximum depth of over 2000 feet, Great Slave Lake is the deepest lake in North America.
 It is irregular in shape, almost 300 miles long, and 12 to almost 70 miles wide.
-Great Slave Lake water is a pristine lake environment.
-Great Slave Lake's sources are numerous streams and rivers including Hay, Yellowknife, Snare, Beaulieu, Emile, Snowdrift and the Taltson.
-The Lake drains into the Mackenzie River.
+A pristine lake environment, its water sources are numerous streams and rivers including Hay, Yellowknife, Snare, Beaulieu, Emile, Snowdrift and the Taltson.
+The lake drains into the Mackenzie River.

 The Great Slave Lake area affords a wonderful boating milieu for kayakers, canoeists and sailing enthusiasts.
 As one might expect on a lake surrounded by wilderness, there are multitudes of inlets, islands and quiet bays to try.
 Imagine luxuriating in the quiet outdoors.
 Sport fishing is super with trophy size lake trout, artic grayling, northern pike and whitefish the main attractions.
 Ice fishing expeditions are frequent, again with trophy size catches for the avid angler.
-None of the guides take a vacation during the winter and offer dog team tours, snowmobiling across the vast expanses of ice.
+Guides offer dog team tours in winter, snowmobiling across the vast expanses of ice.
 There are a number of geocaches around Yellowknife for the intrepid 'cacher' - anyone visiting should try these for an unusual 'find'.

 Great Slave Lake wildlife viewing is great; caribou, musk ox, black bear, and bald eagles are to be spotted on most any excursion.
-The most beautiful Northern Lights displays are standout experiences.
-A trip to one of the remote lodges from November to April (prime viewing time for the Aurora Borealis viewing) is highly recommended - a meal of musk ox is a unique experience.
+A trip to one of the remote lodges from November to April is recommended for Northern Lights viewing and a meal of musk ox, a unique experience.

 The wilderness setting of Great Slave Lake provides a spectacular scene in which to participate with the rustic outdoors.
-A trip there will be an outstanding adventure for anyone.
+A trip there will be an outstanding adventure.